Income Tax Act 2007

 Illustration for Income Tax Act 2007

 You are a registered person.
 You cannot claim a deduction for input tax on goods or services supplied to you.
-You also cannot claim a deduction for goods and services tax payable to the Commissioner.
+You also cannot claim a deduction for a flat-rate credit, as defined in section 2(1) of the Goods and Services Tax Act 1985.
+You cannot claim a deduction for goods and services tax payable to the Commissioner.
 You can claim a deduction for deductible output tax.
 This is only if you are allowed a deduction for the cost of acquiring or producing the goods or services.
-You can also claim a deduction for an amount of depreciation loss for the goods or services.
-The rules for depreciation loss are in section EE 54.
-This section is linked to subpart DA.
-It overrides or adds to the general rules.
+You can also claim a deduction if you are allowed a deduction for depreciation loss on the goods or services.
+There are rules about who is a registered person for the purposes of this section.
+An underlying supplier who is not registered is treated as if they were registered.
+This is for the purposes of a deduction for expenditure on listed services, as described in section 8C of the Goods and Services Tax Act 1985.
+There are more rules about deductions and depreciation loss.
+You can find these rules in section EE 54.
+This section is about the cost of goods and services, including goods and services tax.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.